Jaydee8652/EspressoBatch/README.md

 Not considered necessary for .cifs obtained from the Cambridge Structural Database, all CSD structures will likely have reasonable energies.

-Creates the 'Sanity_Input_Files' directory and presents the user with 4 processes to run.
+Creates the 'Sanity_Input_Files' directory.
+#### Presents the user with 4 processes to run.
 Any of these processes can be run with an integer input, but they should ideally be performed in order.

  - 1:  Generates quantum-espresso sfc input files from .cifs in 'cifs/validated' to perform a "sanity check".